 In the Lifetime of the Buddha

 The young man was an earlier birth of a disciple of the Buddha named Little Wayman.
 His mother was the daughter of a rich merchant, and when she fell in love with a slave the couple had to run away to another city because their relationship was unacceptable.
 When she got pregnant, she decided to return to her parent’s home and hope for forgiveness.
-Her husband reluctantly agreed, but kept putting of their departure until her full time had nearly come.
-Finally she decided she would go on her own.
+Her husband reluctantly agreed, but kept putting off their departure until her full time had nearly come.
+Finally, she decided she would go on her own.

-When her husband returned home and learned that she had departed, he hurried down the road after her and right when he reached her, she went into labor.
+When her husband returned home and learned that she had departed, he hurried down the road after her, and right when he reached her she went into labor.
 A son was born and they named him Wayman, since he was born along the way.
 They decided to return home rather than go see her parents.
 Soon after, she got pregnant again and everything happened in exactly the same manner; the second son even getting the same name.

-As the children, called Great Wayman and Little Wayman, grew up they heard their friends talk about their relatives, so they asked their parents about their own.
+As the children, called Great Wayman and Little Wayman, grew up, they heard their friends talk about their relatives, so they asked their parents about their own.
 They began to beg to go meet them and their parents agreed to take them.
-When they reached the city they sent message of their arrival.
+When they reached the city, they sent message of their arrival.
 Her parents replied that they would never forgive their daughter or her husband, but the children were innocent so they were invited to come live a better life with them.
 The parents were given some money and sent away back to their home.

 When Great Wayman was old enough he became a disciple of the Buddha.
 He studied intently and eventually became an arahant.
 Later he invited his younger brother to come join him as a disciple.
 But Little Wayman was very stupid and after four months of faithful intent and effort he had not even managed to master a single small section of text.
 Seeing how bad things were, Great Wayman expelled his little brother from the order and publicly disinvited him from a gathering that was to be held the next morning at the home of Jivaka, a renowned physician and dedicated lay supporter of the Buddha.

-Little Wayman cherished dharma and did not want to leave, but he knew his brother was right.
+Little Wayman cherished dharma and did not want to leave, but he knew that his brother was right.
 The Buddha divined Little Wayman’s situation and knew his struggle in understanding had nothing to do with his present circumstances; rather it was a result of bad karma earned in a past life for mocking another person who was struggling to learn scripture.
-So early the next morning the Buddha waited near Little Wayman’s quarters and when he came out to start his journey home back to lay life, the Buddha said he would help him.
+So early the next morning the Buddha waited near Little Wayman’s quarters, and when he came out to start his journey home back to lay life, the Buddha said he would help him.
 He materialized a perfectly clean cloth and told Little Wayman to sit and handle it continuously while repeating, “Removal of impurity.”
-While he did as he was told, the Buddha left to attend that morning’s gathering.
+While Little Wayman did as he was told, the Buddha left to attend that morning’s gathering.
 When he noticed the cloth had become dirty, Little Wayman understood that all things are impermanent, that death and decay are inevitable.
 The Buddha knew in his mind that Little Wayman had reached a breakthrough and he sent an apparition of himself to preach that the evil impurities of lust, anger, and delusion were still in his mind and removal of these would bring salvation.
 And suddenly Little Wayman went from not knowing a single verse to full arahantship.

 Meanwhile, Jivaka was about to begin a “water of donation” ceremony, but the Buddha stopped him and asked whether there were any disciples back at the monastery.
 Greater Wayman said there were not, but the Buddha corrected him and Jivaka sent one of his servants to check.
 Little Wayman, wanting to send a message to his brother, multiplied himself a thousand times and had these visions fill the whole mango grove.
-After the servant reported what he saw, the Buddha sent him back to tell Little Wayman to come, but when the servant asked for Little Wayman, all one thousand replied.
+After the servant reported what he saw, the Buddha sent him back to tell Little Wayman to come.
+But when the servant asked for Little Wayman, all one thousand replied.
 Again the servant reported to the people at Jivaka’s home what had happened and this time the Buddha told him to bring back the first one claiming to be Little Wayman, he’d be the real one.
 This time the servant came back with Little Wayman and the Buddha had him perform the ceremony with Jivaka.

 Later in the day the Buddha heard some disciples discussing what had happened that morning and he told them this story to explain that while Little Wayman had risen to great faith in this life, in a previous life he had risen to great wealth; in both cases by following the Buddha’s advice.